MarcoDesrouleaux/Azure-Network-Protocols/README.md

 ### Step 4: Observe Secure Shell (SSH) Traffic
 1. To connect to VM1 to VM2, copy VM2 Private IP address and type ssh (Username)@(IP Address).
 Our is ssh Azureuser@10.0.0.5
 2. On Windows PowerShell, type "yes", then type password and press enter.
 (Password will be invisible on Windows PowerShell).
+3. Type exit when you're done to close the connection with VM2.
 <table>
 <tr>
 <td>